MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Evaluation

 \subsection{Performance of Linear Versioning}

-Fig.~\ref{fig: lv-time} shows the total time of linear versioning on all four pipelines.
-From the figure, we can observe that the total time of the baseline system increases linearly but at a faster rate than \system{} in most cases.
-The linearity originates from the fact that the baseline system has to start all over in every iteration due to the lack of historical information on reusable outputs.
-Our proposed \system{} consumes less pipeline time because it skips the executed pipeline components.
+\icde{ Fig.~\ref{fig: lv-time} shows the total time of linear versioning on all four pipelines, and we observe that the total time of ModelDB increases linearly but at a faster rate than \system{} and MLflow in most cases.
+The linearity originates from the fact that ModelDB has to start all over in every iteration due to the lack of historical information on reusable outputs. \system{} and MLflow incur less pipeline time because they skip the executed pipeline components.
+At the last iteration, since \system{} detects the incompatibility between the last two components before the iteration starts, it does not run the pipeline, which leads to no increase in the total time.
+On the contrary, ModelDB and MLflow run the pipeline until the compatibility error occurs at the last component, which results in more pipeline time than \system{} at this iteration.

-Fig.~\ref{fig: lv-breakdown} shows the pipeline time composition.
-As can be seen from the figure, the time spent on model training is comparable for all systems, while the main performance difference lies in the pre-processing.
-For example, for the proposed \system{}, in the DPM pipeline, iteration 3 and iteration 8 take a longer time.
-It can be observed from the DPM pipeline of Fig.~\ref{fig: lv-time} that the graph segment just before iteration 3 and 8 exhibits steeper slope.
-This is because, in such cases, the updates happen on or before HMM processing, and HMM processing is time consuming, leading to a large amount of prep-processing time.
-This can be confirmed by Fig.~\ref{fig: lv-breakdown-dpm} that the pre-processing time at iteration 3 and 8 of \system{} is significantly longer than that of other iterations.
-Similarly, for iteration 9 of SA and iterations 5 and 9 of Autolearn, the graph segments with steeper slope are attributed to the pre-processing methods, i.e., word embedding and feature generation, respectively.
-For the Readmission pipeline, since the pre-processing is relatively faster, no obvious steep slope is observed from Fig.~\ref{fig: lv-time}.
+Fig.~\ref{fig: lv-breakdown} shows the pipeline time composition, and it can be observed that the time spent on model training is comparable for all systems, while the main performance difference lies in the pre-processing.
+For example, for \system{} and MLflow, iteration 3 and iteration 8 take a longer time in the DPM pipeline.
+This is consistent with the observation from the DPM pipeline in Fig.~\ref{fig: lv-time-dpm} that the graph segment just before iterations 3 and 8 exhibits steeper slopes.
+In such cases, the updates happen on or before HMM processing, and HMM processing is time consuming, leading to a large amount of pre-processing time.
+Similarly, in Fig.~\ref{fig: lv-time}, for iteration 9 of SA and iterations 5 and 9 of Autolearn, the graph segments of \system{} and MLflow exhibit steeper slopes because of the pre-processing methods, i.e., word embedding and feature generation, respectively, which can be confirmed by Fig.~\ref{fig: lv-breakdown}(c) and Fig.~\ref{fig: lv-breakdown}(d).
+Specifically, for \system{} and MLflow, the pre-processing time of these iterations is significantly longer than that of other iterations.